PCs I Have Known

 This is a significant departure from previous PCs, as it contains nothing from Intel and there are no SCSI devices.
 I'm also using the "sound card" and Ethernet NIC built into the motherboard, and I've switched to a new mouse for the first time in nearly seven years.
 As with the previous machines, this hooks into the KVM switch.

 The 1394 (Firewire) adapter never worked right.
-See below.
+See the detailed report at the bottom of the page.

 Getting this thing to work was a nightmare.
 The first time I put it together - with a different motherboard - it flat out didn't work.
 Didn't make a sound.
 I replaced the motherboard with the Soyo Dragon+, and got beeps that told me my RAM was bad.
 I bought more RAM, which also turned out to be bad, but it worked well enough to get a memory tester running and to tell me that I wasn't going insane.
 At one point I had in my possession two motherboards, two CPUs, two power supplies, and four pieces of RAM.
 Two pieces of RAM were in various states of "bad", and the first motherboard provided no diagnostics when it didn't like the RAM (it might even have fried the first piece of RAM).
 This took *hours* to sort out.